-- (a)(1) When used in these Rules, the word "counsel" includes a partnership, a professional corporation or an association of members of the Virginia State Bar practicing under a firm name. - (2) When such firm name is signed to a pleading, notice, or brief, the name of at least one individual member or associate of such firm must be signed to it.
-Any such pleading, notice, or brief may be signed electronically or by inclusion of a digital image of the signature.
-The electronic signature accompanying the document when filed constitutes that person's signature on the document for purposes of Code § 8.01-271.1. - (3) Service on one member or associate of such firm constitutes service on the firm.
-Service is not required to be made on foreign attorneys. - (b) "Counsel of record" includes a counsel or party who has signed a pleading in the case or who has notified the other parties and the clerk in writing that he or she appears in the case, or has endorsed a draft order of the court as provided in Rule 1:13. - (c) As required by Code § 8.01-271.1, a party who is not represented by an attorney-including a person confined in a state or local correctional facility proceeding pro se-must sign every pleading, motion, or other paper that he or she serves or files, and must state his or her address.
+(a) (1) When used in these Rules, the word "counsel" includes a partnership, a professional corporation or an association of members of the Virginia State Bar practicing under a firm name.

+(2) When such firm name is signed to a pleading, notice, or brief, the name of at least one individual member or associate of such firm must be signed to it.
+Papers filed electronically Any such pleading, notice, or brief may be signed electronically or by inclusion of a digital image of the signature, as provided in Rule 1:17.
+Signatures to briefs and petitions for rehearing may be printed or typed and need not be in handwriting.
+The electronic signature accompanying the document when filed constitutes that person's signature on the document for purposes of Code § 8.01-271.1.

+(3) Service on one member or associate of such firm constitutes service on the firm.
+Service is not required to be made on foreign attorneys.

+(b) "Counsel of record" includes a counsel or party who has signed a pleading in the case or who has notified the other parties and the clerk in writing that he or she appears in the case, or has endorsed a draft order of the court as provided in Rule 1:13.

+(c) As required by Code § 8.01-271.1, a party who is not represented by an attorney - including a person confined in a state or local correctional facility proceeding pro se - must sign every pleading, motion, or other paper that he or she serves or files, and must state his or her address.
 Any such pleading, notice, or paper may be signed electronically or by inclusion of a digital image of the signature.
 The electronic signature accompanying the document when filed constitutes that person's signature on the document for purposes of Code § 8.01-271.1.